TMBish/tmbish_me/content/aboutme/_index.md

 +++
 draft= false
 title = "Me"
-description = "A professional summary and some methods to get in touch if you'd like."
+description = "A professional summary, career chronology and methods to get in touch."
 +++